-Through reflection, research, writing and application, the concentration offers benefits to you in three areas:
+Through reflection, research, writing and application, you will:

-- Gaining experience in defining a major goal and working systematically to attain it
+- Gain experience in defining a major goal and work systematically to attain it

-- Learning from the rich disciplinary traditions that are directly relevant to your goals
+- Learn from the rich disciplinary traditions that are directly relevant to your goals

-- Learning techniques for interdisciplinary scholarship, an approach that examines issues from multiple points of view and the relationships between different ways of knowing
+- Learn techniques for interdisciplinary scholarship, an approach that examines issues from multiple points of view and the relationships between different ways of knowing

 60 credits required for major

 66 credits in general electives